Ministry Of Economy Details New Pricing Policy For Nine Categories Of Essential Consumer Goods To Enhance Competition And Protect Consumers In UAE's M...

-(MENAFN- Dubai PR Network) H.E.
-Abdullah Ahmed Al Saleh: Building a stronger consumer protection ecosystem is a national priority, and the new policy represents a pivotal step towards enhancing transparency and oversight of the pricing of essential goods
+(MENAFN- Mid-East Info) H.E.
+Abdullah Ahmed Al Saleh: Building a stronger consumer protection ecosystem is a national priority, and the new policy represents a pivotal step towards enhancing transparency and oversight of the pricing of essential goods.

 The new ministerial decrees coincide with ongoing efforts to develop a national system for consumer protection.
 This includes amendments to the Consumer Protection Law and its executive regulations, along with the UAE Cabinet's rules and guidelines for pricing.